 Purpose

 The Layout Manager PRD will focus on the builder itself: visual layout composition, component selection, component properties, data-source binding, AI-guided functionality creation, edit history, preview, testing flow, and publish behavior.
+The topics below are platform-level concerns that affect how the builder operates inside the larger multi-tenant shell, but they are not part of the builder’s core specification.1.
+Plugin / Module Lifecycle

 - Activation and deactivation